I wanted to

 might have expected.
 But that is not the situation today!

-Since Pentecost God’s people no longer worship Him in any physical temple, as
+On the day of Pentecost a new temple came into existence.
+Since that time God’s people no longer worship Him in any physical temple, as

 Jesus foretold in his conversation with the Samaritan woman at the well.
 (John

 by spirit.”
-Each worshiper of Jehovah is a living stone within it.
-They are
+Each obedient worshiper of Jehovah is a living stone within it.

-other chosen ones as the foundation stones.
+other chosen anointed ones make up the foundation.
 The apostle Paul explains: “Do

 you not know that you people are God’s temple, and that the spirit of God dwells